Post Traumatic Stress Disorder with Traumatic Brain Injury

 Post-traumatic stress disorder: Definition and Symptoms

 Approximately 7%-8% of the US population will develop post-traumatic stress disorder (PTSD) during their lifetime.
-Post-traumatic stress disorder (PTSD) is a complex, multifaceted trauma- and stressor-related disorder, according to the Diagnostic and Statistical Manual for Mental Disorders (DSM).
+Post-traumatic stress disorder (PTSD) is a complex, multifaceted trauma- and stressor-related disorder, according to the Diagnostic and Statistical Manual for Mental Disorders 5, Text Revision (DSM-5-TR).
 Anyone who has experienced or witnessed a traumatic event may develop PTSD and suffer from its distressing effects for years to come.
-The diagnostic criteria for PTSD were expanded and updated in the most recent DSM: DSM-5.
+The diagnostic criteria for PTSD were expanded and updated in the DSM-5.
 This change included the addition of ‘vicarious trauma,’ meaning one only has to witness a trauma – not necessarily be part of it – to be at risk for PTSD.